ch-herden/LogWuehler/README.md

 LogWuehler
 ==========

-LogWuehler is an open source software to show different types of log files.
+LogWuehler is an open source software to show different types of log files in a web browser.

 ### Supported log files
 +   Apache Error Log